 Dating violence hurts teens’ health.
 Studies show that teens experiencing abuse are more likely to smoke or use drugs, take diet pills/laxatives, engage in risky sexual behaviors, and attempt or consider suicide.

 Dating violence is about control.
 Teens experiencing abuse are usually silent about their experience; often, teens blame themselves or normalize abusive behaviors as typical.
 Controlling behaviors, such as demanding passwords to email accounts or constant texting and phone calls may initially be viewed as signs of love – that a dating partner is taking an interest in their lives and showing how much they care.
 However, these behaviors are warning signs that a relationship may ultimately become abusive.

 There are specific warning signs that may indicate your teen is in an abusive relationship.
 Different people in your teen’s life (teachers, coaches, friends and other family members) may each notice warning signs in your teen and their dating partner.

 REACH offers help to teen survivors and concerned adults through our supportive services.
-If you would like to talk about what is going on in your child’s relationship, call REACH for support 24 hours/day: 1.800.899.4000 or visit PAVEnet, our teen dating violence website, for more information.
+If you would like to talk about what is going on in your child’s relationship, call REACH for support 24 hours/day: 1.800.899.4000 FREE or visit PAVEnet, our teen dating violence website, for more information.

 REACH also provides youth-focused community prevention and education programs through our Peers Against ViolencE (PAVE) program.
 PAVE helps youth develop healthy relationships and practice supportive communication skills, engages youth and invested adults as active bystanders in identifying and responding to dating violence, and fosters youth leadership skills.